Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Employee-Readme/README.md

 The Nedap connector supports importing Nedap employee accounts, and the import functionality can be used as normal.
 However, there are some important remarks to keep in mind, see the [Import](#import) remarks section for details.
 Reconciliation is intended for **reporting** purposes only.

 ### Import

+#### Importing Accounts can unintentionally revoke accounts
+When accounts are imported, any Nedap accounts for the employee are detected by HelloID and, as a result, will be revoked during the next enforcement or account update.
+Normally, this can only happen to (sub)permissions.
+But in Nedap, you can have multiple accounts for a single HelloID Person, so the same rule applies as for the Subpermissions.

 #### Already linked accounts